-- C. If paper drawings are submitted, three copies are required. - D. All elevations must be drawn to scale and properly labeled. - E. All elevations must be complete.
-Incomplete elevations will not be forwarded to the full Commission for consideration. - F. All materials must be noted. - G. Elevation drawings must be submitted for all sides affected by the proposed work.
+- E. Accurate grading must be shown on all sides. - F. All materials must be noted. - G. Elevation drawings must be submitted for all sides affected by the proposed work.
 In the case of small projects or rear additions, elevations can be submitted for only the elevations involved. - H. Photographs and/or brochures for certain materials, such as replacement windows are required when necessary.